 Yes, living off-campus is a privilege that all students must reapply for each year.
 Students must continue to meet the criteria for eligilbity.
 Also note that living off-campus one year does not give you any advantage in the release process.

-Current juniors: You have to reapply, but you will have advantage as part of the senior cohort, though no preference over others in the senior cohort.
+Rising Seniors (current Juniors): You have to reapply, but you will have advantage as part of the senior cohort, though no preference over others in the senior cohort.

 Students living at home with parents: You have to reapply so that we know of your continued desire to live at home with your parents.
 If you do not wish to continue to live at home, you must apply for exemption from the residency requirement as any other student.

 Non-traditional students (usually 23 years of age or older): You have to reapply so that we know of your continued desire to remain living off-campus.

 I am a transfer student, am I eligible to apply for off-campus release?

 Yes, if you transfer with one or more years of experience at another insitution of higher education, you are eligible to apply during the fall semester for off-campus release the following academic year.
 Each individual request will be reviewed to determine which cohort, rising junior or rising senior, you would fit into.